 We are a program of Peace Gospel International, a charitable organization that began its work in 1993 to serve orphans, child labor victims, and young trafficking survivors in Asia and Africa.
 We have achieved Platinum level status (the highest level) with Candid, the premier source for nonprofit information and transparency— you can review our profile here.

-Our response to the human trafficking crisis in Asia and Africa can be summarized in five categories as follows:
+Our response to the human trafficking crisis in Asia, Africa, and South America can be summarized in five categories as follows:

 Prevention

-We have conducted hundreds of trafficking awareness campaigns, teaching thousands of susceptible Nepali girls to avoid the false promises and deceptive offers of traffickers.
-In Uganda and the Philippines, we conduct similar efforts through the education of at-risk girls, while also providing empowerment for their mothers through craft and skill development workshops.
-In India and Myanmar, we are focusing on prevention by way of rescuing orphans from child labor situations to ensure their protection from traffickers.
+We’ve conducted numerous trafficking awareness campaigns, training thousands of vulnerable Nepali girls to recognize and reject traffickers’ false promises and deceptive offers.
+In Uganda and the Philippines, we undertake similar initiatives by educating at-risk girls while empowering their mothers through craft and skill development workshops.
+In India and Myanmar, we focus on prevention by rescuing orphans from child labor situations, ensuring their safety from traffickers.
+In Colombia, we provide teen abuse survivors and at-risk girls with skill training, mentoring, and education to prevent them from falling into trafficking.
+In Argentina, we address the root causes by offering early childhood education and developing trafficking awareness programs for at-risk communities.

 Rescue

-Our kiosk at one of the busier Nepal-India border crossings serves as an important lookout for trafficking activity.
-Our staff has been trained to look for unusual behavior such as men traveling with teenage girls, and to tip off the nearby border police in such circumstances.
-Our vigilant team has helped rescue several girls straight from the traffickers.
-This has led to the incarceration of a number of those perpetrating these horrible crimes.
-Rescued girls are provided shelter and hospitality at our transition home at the border until we can determine the best course of action for the girls.
-Most are enrolled in our Nepal rehabilitation home.
-In India and Myanmar, we are working with local authorities to rescue girls as young as age seven from labor slavery.
+Our kiosk at a bustling Nepal-India border crossing serves as a critical outpost for spotting trafficking activity.
+Our trained staff vigilantly monitor for suspicious behavior, such as men traveling with teenage girls, and alert nearby border police when necessary.
+This diligence has enabled our team to rescue numerous girls directly from traffickers, leading to the imprisonment of several perpetrators of these heinous crimes.
+Rescued girls receive shelter and care at our border transition home while we determine the best path forward for them, with most being enrolled in our Nepal rehabilitation home.
+In India and Myanmar, we collaborate with local authorities to free girls as young as seven from labor slavery.
+In Colombia, we rescue teen refugee girls from precarious situations involving abandonment, abuse, and teen pregnancy.

 Rehabilitation

-In response to the human trafficking crisis in South Asia, we operate a rehabilitation home and trade school in Kathmandu that is home to several Nepali girls and young ladies rescued from desperate situations.
-At the home, they receive counseling and medical care, room & board, and literacy classes.
-At our trade school downstairs from the home they become proficient in several craft-making, tailoring, cooking and gardening skills through daily coursework offered by our full-time teachers.
+In response to the human trafficking crisis in South Asia, we operate a rehabilitation home in Kathmandu that is home to several Nepali girls and young ladies rescued from desperate situations.
+At the home, they receive room & board, counseling, medical care, and English and computer classes.
+At our trade school next to the home, they become proficient in tailoring and seamstress skills through daily coursework offered by our full-time teachers.
 Our goal is to equip the girls with all of the skills they need to enter the workforce as empowered citizens, fully realizing their potential, restoring them to a life full of hope.
-In India, we operated a girls home for trafficking survivors from 1997-2022.
-Due to Indian government regulations the program has now transitioned into a foster care support system.
-The program provides security, rehabilitation, nutrition, and an accredited education to orphan girls recovering from slavery or child labor situations.
+In India, we’ve operated a rehabilitation care program for trafficking survivors since 1997.
+The program provides nutrition, mentorship, counseling, and scholarships for accredited education to orphan girls recovering from slavery or child labor situations.
+In Colombia, we sponsor a program which provides full rehabilitative care and mentorship for extremely at-risk teen refugee girls.

 Restoration

-We work to equip girls enrolled at the ‘She Has Hope’ rehabilitation homes and trade schools with everything they need to stand on their own, healed and full of hope.
-Our Nepali rehabilitation home and trade school is a great success — 203 girls have graduated, and of these, 88 women have started their own businesses, while 80 graduates have been successfully employed by local businesses thanks to skills mastered at our trade school.
+We work to equip girls enrolled at the ‘She Has Hope’ rehabilitation homes with everything they need to stand on their own, healed and full of hope.
+Our Nepali rehabilitation home is a great success — 216 girls have graduated, and of these, 89 women have started their own businesses, while 82 graduates have been successfully employed by local businesses thanks to skills mastered at our trade school.
 Our other Nepal graduates have married and are supporting their new families with skills acquired at the home.
 In Uganda, trafficking survivors are finding restoration in serving at our orphan home and local school while they continue their training at our small-scale on-campus trade school.
 Through our India program, girls who were once slaves have come up through our primary and secondary education programs.
-Thirteen of our graduates are now enrolled in college thanks to scholarships provided by our donors, and 13 have graduated from college programs!
-In 2023, we opened our India trade school on our main campus.
-The trade school offers certified skill coursework in trades such as tailoring, to young women who are either recovering from human trafficking or else are at high risk of being trafficked.
+Twenty-one of our graduates are now enrolled in college thanks to scholarships provided by our donors, and twelve have graduated from college programs!

 Sustainability